-In the best of all possible worlds, the CF and SD cards we buy would work every time, and we would never have to be concerned about their integrity.
+In the best of all possible worlds, the CF cards, SD cards, and other external memory devices we buy would work every time, and we would never have to be concerned about their integrity.
 But, sad to say, that is not the case.
 Anyone using SD or CF cards on their Zaurus has probably had a problem with expansion cards at some point or other.

 There are plenty of other discussions out there about reformatting, compatibility, accessing files, and transferring data to and from SD and CF cards.
 What I want to focus on here is how to test the integrity of a card and it's files.

-I believe that the first thing we all should do when we buy a new card is test it's physical integrity, as a piece of hardware.
+The first thing we all should do, when we buy a new card or other memory device, is test it's physical integrity, as a piece of hardware.

 bash-2.05# mount